IvanDLar/MOVU-Docs/Modules/CR_CarRetailers/Delivery.md

 ### Frontend demo

 - The functionality mentioned above will also be included as a part of a demo to NDS

-### Technical document

-- A diagram that explains the different steps in the flow of the functionalities mentiones above.
-- The diagram will also include the components involved in the process (aws, firebase).